Lin-Buo-Ren/Flexible-Software-Installation-Specification/README.markdown

 It is recommended to fill all the variables applicable for your application, however missing variable assignment should be accepted as well with fallback results

+### META_APPLICATION_*
+These parameters defines information about the application, which can be defined either in a program's source code(for single-program-as-a-application kind of application) or in a external file to be read into a program.

 #### META_APPLICATION_NAME
 The human-readable name of application